Bramall Lane: The Kop Stand

 Located on Shoreham Street, The Kop has been seated since 1991, this is the area in which the most boisterous home fans sit, such that former assistant manager (1999–2003) and manager (2008–10) Kevin Blackwell named the noise coming from this stand as the "Bramall Roar" after the 2003 play-off semi-final second-leg against Nottingham Forest, which the Blades won 4–3, coming from 0–2 down.
 The stand is currently sponsored by Kennedy's Law and, was formerly sponsored by Hallam FM.
 The stand itself is built into a hillside situated behind the goal, at the east end of the stadium.
 This places the stand along Shoreham Street, hence the often-heard chant of "Shoreham boys we are here oh oh oh oh, Shoreham boys we are here oh oh oh oh etc" coming from this stand on matchdays.
 It has the club's initials "SUFC" written into the seats, and holds 10,221 fans, making this the largest stand at Bramall Lane.
 The facilities are of lower quality in the Kop because there is no indoor concourse, although an outdoor bar was completed in September 2007 to complement the fast-food takeaway, but in spite of this it is still a firm favourite amongst the fans, and usually full on matchday.
-At a Shareholders' meeting in November 2007 the club announced that it intended to expand the Kop by 3,500 (making it the largest "Kop" in the country) and to upgrade all the facilities and cover the concourse areas.
-However, since then, former chief executive Trevor Birch announced that the extension would not be taken into consideration until the club can gain and maintain Premier League status.
-United submitted a revised application for the redevelopment of the stand in 2015, which would see 3,215 seats added to its current capacity.

 John Street Stand

-The John Street stand, completed in 1996, is used as a family enclosure for home fans and is situated along the north side of the pitch, boasting great views of the playing action.
-Sponsored by the Maltese Tourist Board, in a combined stand and shirt sponsorship deal, it has the word "BLADES" written in the seats and holds just under 7,000 fans.
-This is also where the home disabled supporters may sit.
-The stand is home to a small club shop as well as the Marstons & Malta Executive Suites and "Tunnel Bar".
-There is also a row of 31, individual executive boxes with private facilities and their own balconies along the back of the stand.
+The John Street stand, also known as the DSM Roofing stand for sponsorship reasons, is used as a family enclosure for home fans and is situated along the north side of the pitch.
+It was completed in 1966 to replace the previous terrace demolished two years prior.
+It has the word "BLADES" written in the seats and holds just under 7,000 fans.
+The stand also contains a row of wheelchair-accessible spaces along the pitch, along with the ground's 31 executive boxes, the International Bar and both the Tony Currie and 1889 suites, which provide the majority of Sheffield United's hospitality provision on matchdays.